Hansdht/big-data/README.md

 # existing problem and future work
 for further prospect, there are some improvement in this method 1.input check we had some errors in implementing timestamps.
-After checking, we found that is the format of data eg.    .... the format of input for users can be checked to right ISO format
+After checking, we found that is the format of data eg. 2013-9-12T13:50:00z we miss a 0 before the date 9 it might bepossible that the user could input the invalid format for time bu using this function, the format of input for users can be checked to right ISO format
 2. Order the result
 the result is not order by its score this algorithm can also be implemented by another map-reduce process which can sort the articles by its score.
 In the map part, we need to exchange the key and its value, then sort it in reduce part.